JoshuaFry/Systems_Programming/README.md

 <h2>All assignments are listed above in their respective folders</h2>

-<p>Every assignment is completed in C with some components using the C++ Standart Template Library</p>
+<p>Every assignment is completed in C with some components using the C++ Standard Template Library</p>